Brazil nuts contain beneficial nutrients and minerals, including selenium. They may also help support your thyroid function and overall health.

 Selenium increases levels of an enzyme known as glutathione peroxidase (GPx), which helps reduce inflammation and protect your body from oxidative stress — an imbalance between antioxidants and free radicals that can lead to cellular damage (

-The anti-inflammatory effects of brazil nuts can be achieved from single, large doses and small doses over a longer period.
+The anti-inflammatory effects of brazil nuts can be achieved in single, large doses, or several, small doses over a longer period.

-One study in 10 people noted that a single 20- or 50-gram serving (4 or 10 nuts, respectively) significantly reduced a number of inflammatory markers, including interleukin-6 (IL-6) and tumor necrosis factor alpha (TNF-alpha) (
+One study in 10 people noted that a single 20- or 50-gram serving (4 or 10 nuts, respectively) significantly reduced the number of inflammatory markers, including interleukin-6 (IL-6) and tumor necrosis factor-alpha (TNF-alpha) (24,

 Another three-month study gave people undergoing treatment for kidney failure one brazil nut per day.
 It found that their selenium and GPx levels had increased, while their levels of inflammatory markers and cholesterol had significantly decreased (